 This month I’m diving into another round of Whole30.
-After doing 4 rounds but eating pretty much Whole30 and always Paleo otherwise, I’ve figured out a few ways to save money on what some people assume is a spendy way of eating.
+After doing 4 rounds but eating pretty much Whole30 and always Paleo otherwise, I’ve figured out a few ways to save money on what can be spendy way of eating.
 Don’t get me wrong, eating whole foods can be expensive, but there are definitely ways to shave off some costs here and there to make your food budget stretch further.
 So this month I’ll be showing you how I do a budget Whole30 and what recipes I make with the food I buy.

-One of the most common reasons people tell me they “can’t” eat healthy is because it’s too expensive.
+One of the most common reasons people tell me they can’t eat healthy is because it’s too expensive.
 One of the most common complaints I receive about the Whole30 specifically is that it’s too expensive.
-I’m hoping by documenting the amount I spend on food and the recipes I make with it, I’ll be able to dispel a lot of those misconceptions that eating healthy has to cost a small fortune.
+I’m hoping by documenting the amount I spend on food and the recipes I make with it, I’ll be able to dispel a lot of those misconceptions that eating healthy has to cost a small fortune and help you to feel like this is accessible even if your budget is limited (like mine!).
 I also hope it’ll help those who already implement money saving tricks learn something new to use to save even more!

 At the beginning of a Whole30, it’s a good practice to do a kitchen clean out.
 Meaning, toss, donate or store all of the things you won’t be using.
 Things like vegetable oil, butter, white flour and conventional dressings are items that will need to be removed from your diet.
 A lot of these may be staples in your diet or your cooking.
 Because of that, there will usually be some upfront costs to replace those products with healthier, Whole30 approved ones.
 This is what makes Whole30 expensive for most people.